christophihl/academic-kickstart/content/publication/schuster_pub_2/index.md

 # Legend: 0 = Uncategorized; 1 = Conference paper; 2 = Journal article;
 # 3 = Preprint / Working Paper; 4 = Report; 5 = Book; 6 = Book section;
 # 7 = Thesis; 8 = Patent
-publication_types: ["3"]
+publication_types: ["1"]

 # Publication name and optional abbreviated publication name.
-publication: "[SPI 2020 - 24th IEEE Workshop on Signal and Power Integrity]"
+publication: "[EPEPS 2019 - 28th Conference on Electrical Performance of Electronic Packaging and Sytems]"
-publication_short: "[SPI 2020 - 24th IEEE Workshop on Signal and Power Integrity]"
+publication_short: "[EPEPS 2019 - 28th Conference on Electrical Performance of Electronic Packaging and Sytems]"

-abstract: "Currently machine learning tools are not capable to provide analysis solutions for complex printed circuit boards.
-It is unknown how to prepare the data and how to determine the optimal architecture of the machine learning process.
-We show that both collaborative and extended artiﬁcial neural networks (ANNs) are capable to compensate drops in accuracies for predicting target impedance violations in an extended design space.
-It is proven that the extended ANN has the advantage of requiring less samples during the training process compared with the collaborative approach.
-The necessity of either approach is highly depending on the design space and the inﬂuence of the variation on the power delivery network."
+abstract: "An artiﬁcial neural network approach is presented to predict whether a power delivery network setup violates the target impedance.
+Random decoupling capacitor distributions are evaluated.
+It is shown that a prediction accuracy close to 90% can be achieved by choosing the right preprocessing method for the input data.
+The applicability towards variations of port location, target impedance and port termination is shown."

 # Summary.
 An optional shortened abstract.
 summary: ""

-tags: [Maschinelles Lernen, Power Delivery Netze, Power Integrity, Künstliche Neuronale Netze]
+tags: [Power Delivery Netze, Power Integrity, Künstliche Neuronale Netze, Entkoppelkondensatoren]
 categories: []
 featured: false